urastogi885/tossing-robot-simulation/README.md

 ENPM662 Project

 ## Overview
-This projects simulates thrwoing of 3 objects using a robotic manipulator.
+This projects simulates throwing of 3 objects using a robotic manipulator.
 It is developed on the V-REP3 software.

 ## Run
 - Download and install V-REP from [*here*](http://coppeliarobotics.com/winVersions).
 It is recommended to install the EDU version if you are a student.